Ida Presti: Early life

 Presti was born Yvette Montagnon in Suresnes, a suburb of Paris, France, to a French father and Sicilian mother.
 Her father, Claude Montagnon, was her first teacher, and he thought that "Ida Presti" sounded better than 'Yvette Montagnon' (Presti came from her mother's name, Olga-Gracia Lo Presti).
 She also studied harmony and music theory with guitarist and luthier Mario Maccaferri.
 Presti played in public for the first time when she was eight, and gave her first full-length concert at the age of ten, on 28 April 1935 at the Salle Pleyel in Paris.
-Lauded for her prodigious talent by her teachers and contemporaries, she recorded for the French arm of the HMV record label in 1937.
+Lauded for her prodigious talent by her teachers and contemporaries, she recorded for La Voix de son maître in 1937.
 While still under twelve, she played at the Pasdeloup concerts and the Société des Concerts du Conservatoire for two consecutive years.

 At age 14, she appeared in the 1938 film La Petite Chose as a guitar player in a supporting role and, as a 16-year-old, she played Paganini's guitar during a commemoration of the centennial of his death in 1940.